 Restricted stock units entitle the holder to receive, upon the satisfaction of all requirements for vesting and the lapse of any other restrictions, one Progressive common share in exchange for each unit vesting.
-Units do not have voting rights, but are entitled to dividend equivalent payments at the same rate and time dividends are paid to holders of our common shares; those dividend equivalent payments are reinvested into additional restricted stock units, which will vest only if, when, and to the extent that the underlying restricted stock unit vests.
+Units do not have voting rights, but are entitled to dividend equivalent payments at the same rate and time that dividends are paid to holders of our common shares; those dividend equivalent payments are reinvested into additional restricted stock units, which will vest only if, when, and to the extent that the underlying restricted stock unit vests.

-During March 2022, each of the NEOs received a timebased restricted stock unit award.
-These time-based awards are scheduled to vest in equal installments in January of 2025, 2026, and 2027, provided that the executive remains an employee through that time.
-We also granted annual performance-based restricted stock units to these NEOs in March 2022, which were tied to the operating performance of our insurance businesses.
+During March 2024, each of the NEOs received a time-based restricted stock unit award.
+These timebased awards are scheduled to vest in equal installments in January of 2027, 2028, and 2029, provided that the executive remains an employee through that time, except for NEOs that satisfy the qualified retirement provisions under the 2015 Plan, in which case the awards will vest upon retirement to the extent the NEO was employed through the end of the calendar year the award was granted.
+The Compensation and Talent Committee also granted annual performance-based awards to these NEOs in March 2024, which were tied to the operating performance of our insurance businesses.
 Mrs. Griffith and Mr. Sauerland also received an additional performance-based award tied to the performance of our fixed-income investment portfolio, as further described below.

-For the performance-based restricted stock unit awards tied to the operating performance of our insurance businesses, the awards have a performance goal that compares our growth to industry growth over the performance period (2022 through 2024) and includes a restriction on vesting based on a profitability requirement.
-For the performance-based restricted stock unit awards tied to the performance of our fixedincome portfolio, the awards have a performance goal that measures the return of our fixed-income portfolio, which is actively managed by our investment professionals, over a three-year period (2022 through 2024), against the returns of a set of comparable investment firms.
+For the performance-based restricted stock unit awards tied to the operating performance of our insurance businesses, the awards have a performance goal that compares our growth to industry growth over the performance period (2024 through 2026) and includes a restriction on vesting based on a profitability requirement.
+For the performance-based restricted stock unit awards tied to the performance of our fixed-income portfolio, the awards have a performance goal that measures the return of our fixed-income portfolio, which is actively managed by our investment professionals, over a threeyear period (2024 through 2026), against the returns of a set of comparable investment firms.

-All restricted stock unit awards granted during 2022 are subject to potentially accelerated vesting pursuant to the "change in control" provisions in the 2015 Plan.
-See "- Potential Payments Upon Termination or Change in Control" below for further discussion of these plan provisions.
+All restricted stock unit awards granted during 2024 are subject to potentially accelerated vesting pursuant to the "change in control" provisions in the 2015 Plan.
+See "- Potential Payments Upon Termination or Change in Control" for further discussion of these plan provisions.